 Newbie tip: for a more gentle shoulder stretch place a block under each hand.

-Benefits: strengthens the hands, wrists, shoulders, arms, core, and legs.
+Benefits: Strengthens the hands, wrists, shoulders, arms, core, and legs.

-Action: this pose is most easily entered into from downward dog.
+Action: This pose is most easily entered into from downward dog.
 Lower the hips without allowing the knees to fall, forming a straight line from the head to the heels.
 The hands should be directly under the shoulders, glutes tight and strong, abs pulled in tight.

 Be sure to direct your gaze slightly ahead of your hands keeping the neck aligned with the spine and continue to breath deeply.

-Newbie tip: If you have low back pain, or simply want to reduce the stress on your lower back, modify the plank by bringing your knees to the mat and creating a straight line from your knees to your shoulders.
+Beginner tip: If you have low back pain, or simply want to reduce the stress on your lower back, modify the plank by bringing your knees to the mat and creating a straight line from your knees to your shoulders.